tkrajina/go-reflector/README.md

 	obj := reflector.New(&p)
     err := obj.Field("Name").Set("Something")

-Don't forget to use a pointer in `New()`, otherwise setters won't work (they will work but on a copy of your data).
+Don't forget to use a pointer in `New()`, otherwise setters won't work.
+Field "settability" can be checked by using `field.IsSettable()`.

 ## Tags